17 Things Nobody Tells You About Living in Sicily

 It isn’t just eating out that’s affordable in Sicily.

-Property prices are super cheap, and you can buy rustic townhouses in idyllic hilltop villages for less than 10,000 EUR!
-(And yes, you can also buy a house in Sicily for just 1 EUR if you’re prepared to spend money renovating it!).
+And yes, you can also buy a house in Sicily for just 1 EUR if you’re prepared to spend money renovating it!

 8. You will need to learn Italian…or Sicilian